JorgenDIF/pp5-frontend/README.md

 ![alt text](src/assets/restlog.png)

 Welcome to Rest in Ease, your safe space on social media.
 Here, you can share your favorite safe spots and express how you’re feeling at any moment.
 Sometimes, simply sharing how you feel can make a big difference.
 At Rest in Ease, no one will judge you—this is a community built on understanding and support.
 Whether you’re looking for a place to vent, seek comfort, or connect with others who understand, Rest in Ease is here for you.
 Join us and find solace in knowing that you’re not alone.
+The site is live here [RestInEase](https://rest-in-ease-b95ec6911ae6.herokuapp.com/)

 ## Table of Contents